CulturePen/CulturePen.github.io/_posts/2018-06-20-Connection.markdown

 I realize now the importance of having meaning in the way I do that with my life.
 This blog is how I choose to create meaning in what I do, and so the promise I make to myself and to you is to share a genuine piece of myself this way every day, for the rest of my days.

-Thank you for accompanying me on this journey.
+Thank you for joining me on this journey.

 Vamsi